Manager of Donor Research & Strategy

 Reports to: Senior Director, Development Services

-The Manager, Donor Research & Strategy will be responsible for conceptualizing, planning, and administering a robust program of strategic donor research, prospect management and analytic services to The Philadelphia Orchestra and Kimmel Center Inc.’s (POKC) Development Department.
+The Manager, Donor Research & Strategy will be responsible for conceptualizing, planning, and administering a robust program of strategic donor research and prospect management for The Philadelphia Orchestra and Kimmel Center Inc.’s (POKC) Development Department.

-These services will include, but are not limited to, prospect identification and research, moves management, portfolio maintenance, data analytics and reporting.
-The Manager will support the efforts of the POKC’s frontline fundraising team and will have a significant impact on the achievement of fundraising goals.
+These services will include, but are not limited to, prospect identification and research, moves management, portfolio maintenance and reporting.
+The Manager will collaborate closely with the POKC’s frontline fundraising team and will have a significant impact on the achievement of fundraising goals.

 Leading with our bold vision to inspire and connect humanity through the Philadelphia Sound, we at The Philadelphia Orchestra and Kimmel Center, Inc. are vital influencers and conveners, emblemizing our values of being exceptional, innovative, diverse and inclusive, and authentic.
 IDEAS—Inclusion, Diversity, Equity, and Access Strategies—is a comprehensive transformation process, guided by our vision and values, to assess and improve all aspects of our operations, concerts, and programs, and to spur sustainable change.

-The Manager will interface daily with members of the frontline fundraising team, providing assistance with portfolio management, research, and reporting.
-The Manager’s data analytics work will inform strategy and decision-making on the highest levels of POA board and staff leadership.
+The Manager reports to the Senior Director, Development Services, and will interface daily with members of the frontline fundraising team, providing assistance with portfolio management, research, and reporting.
+The Manager’s work will inform strategy and decision-making on the highest levels of POA board and staff leadership.

 This position will be responsible for proactively developing systems to maximize fundraising potential and articulating strategies while working in a fast-paced environment, maintaining flexibility and a sense of urgency.
-This position will also create protocols and metrics that measure and advance the development department goals.
+The Manager will create protocols and metrics that measure and advance the development department goals.

-The Manager’s work is especially critical at this time as POKC prepares for a comprehensive fundraising campaign that will encompass annual fundraising, endowment growth, and special project fundraising.
+The Manager’s work is especially critical at this time as POKC is in a comprehensive fundraising campaign, encompassing annual fundraising, endowment growth, capital and special project fundraising.

-- Oversee prospect research for POKC leadership and frontline fundraisers, including both individual and institutional (foundation and corporation) prospects.
+- Oversee prospect research for POKC leadership and frontline fundraisers, including both individual, foundation and corporate prospects.

 - Work closely with the frontline fundraising team to establish and implement effective processes for portfolio management, including analysis, rebalancing, documentation, and reporting.